 Method Development to Quantify and Characterize Microplastics

 Because measuring microplastics in environmental samples is not always easy, we also work on method development to improve extraction, quantification and identification techniques.
 Some of what we do includes work to reduce the limit of detection for microplasitcs, building spectral libraries relevant to microplastics, and helping inform field sampling and laboratory analyses for governments and agencies.
+You can find open-access resources here.

 Applying Science to Policy